Make your next open house a success by having a selection of open house signs and supplies.

 There are actually two tasks that you can do to prepare for an open house.
 One is that when you put out the signs earlier in the week, put a balloon on it or two to bring attention to it.
 The helium will usually last a couple of days if you tie it off tight.

-You may even put a few helium-filled balloon on banisters leading up to front door or entry.
+You may even put a few helium-filled balloons on banisters leading up to front door or entry.
 Just for a bit more added excitement and to bring more attention.

-For the kids, you might give them a balloon on their way out, but that is optional since some parents may not want them to have one.
+For the kids, you might give them a balloon or two on their way out, but that is optional since some parents may not want them to have one.

 Something to remember is that you want to make sure that the community that you’re hosting the open house allows for signage to be put up before the event.
 You may also want to check it out see if they allow directional signs on the day of the event.
 Some communities don’t allow signs, and you don’t want to get into trouble, or worse yet, fined.